Display to header level

 An option to sell may be used to assure that a property acquisition can be undone if expectations are not met.

-Sometimes one land trust may help another by acquiring land or an easement and holding it on a temporary basis until the other organization, slated to be the permanent owner or holder, raises sufficient funding to purchase the property.
-To ensure that a temporary accommodation does not turn into a permanent arrangement, the accommodating land trust may want a mechanism to compel the other to buy out its investment after a certain period of time.
-An option to sell will ensure that the accommodating land trust is relieved of its burden and compensated for its investment.
+Sometimes a land trust, trail group, or other organization may help another by acquiring land or an easement and holding it on a temporary basis until the other organization, slated to be the permanent owner or holder, raises sufficient funding to purchase the property.
+To ensure that a temporary accommodation does not turn into a permanent arrangement, the accommodating organization may want a mechanism to compel the other to buy out its investment after a certain period of time.
+A put option will ensure that the accommodating organization is relieved of its burden and compensated for its investment.

-A land trust may be willing to acquire a property relying on the promises of other project participants to raise funds for long-term stewardship.
-To protect itself from being saddled with the burdens of ownership without proper funding, the land trust may require, as a condition to accepting ownership, the right to convey the title to other project participants if, after a certain date, the required stewardship funding is not in place.
+An organization may be willing to acquire a property relying on the promises of other project participants to raise funds for long-term stewardship.
+To protect itself from being saddled with the burdens of ownership without proper funding, the organization may require, as a condition to accepting ownership, the right to sell the property to other project participants if, after a certain date, the required stewardship funding is not in place.

-Partners in a conservation project may need to address the possibility that circumstances may occur when they will want, or need, to go their own way.
+The partners in a conservation project may need to address the possibility that circumstances may occur when they will want or need to go their own way.
 For example:

-The collaboration may be structured so that each organization has an option to make the other buy out its interest (a put option) if its project expectations are not met.
+The collaboration may be structured so that each organization has an option to make the other buy out its interest if its project expectations are not met.

-The collaboration may be further structured so that if, say, organization A exercises its put option and organization B defaults on its obligation to purchase organization A’s interest, organization A can have the right (a purchase option) to purchase the organization B’s interest (perhaps at a discounted price) so as to be in a position to control a sale of the entire set of property interests related to the joint venture to a third-party.
+The collaboration may be further structured so that if, say, organization A exercises its put option and organization B subsequently defaults on its obligation to purchase organization A’s interest, organization A can have the right (a purchase option) to purchase the organization B’s interest (perhaps at a discounted price) so as to be in a position to control a sale to a third party of the entire set of property interests related to the joint venture.

-Patricia L. Pregmon, attorney at law, is the primary author, and Andy Loza, the contributing author and editor.
+Patricia L. Pregmon, attorney at law, and Andy Loza are the authors.

 Nothing contained in this or any other document available at ConservationTools.org is intended to be relied upon as legal advice or to create an attorney-client relationship.
 The material presented is generally provided in the context of Pennsylvania law and, depending on the subject, may have more or less applicability elsewhere.
 There is no guarantee that it is up to date or error free.